 If you’ve ever dreamed of visiting Alaska, it’s easy to make those dreams become a reality in under six hours.
-Beginning this summer, both Delta and Sun Country will offer nonstop flights between Minneapolis-St. Paul International Airport (MSP) and Fairbanks International Airport (FAI).
-With daily flights on Delta and weekly flights on Sun Country, planning a trip to Fairbanks has never been easier.
+This summer, Delta Air Lines will offer daily nonstop flights between Minneapolis-St. Paul International Airport (MSP) and Fairbanks International Airport (FAI) from May 5 to September 6.

 Fairbanks is a vibrant river city in the wilds of Interior Alaska and the region offers an extraordinary view into life in the far north.
 Whether you come seeking the summer’s everlasting sunshine or, later in the summer, a glimpse of the magical northern lights, we invite you to explore Fairbanks responsibly.